 - Faith and Opposition

 - Faith and Victory

-Inside Out and Upside Down is a 7-week Bible study that explores the Gospels and the Song of Solomon to help you discover God’s plan for personal relationship and kingdom living.
+Inside Out and Upside Down is a 7-week Bible study that explores the Gospels to help you discover God’s plan for personal relationship and kingdom living.
 In these weeks of study, you will

-- Understand the difference between outward religion and relationship
+- Understand the difference between outward religion and personal relationship

 - Learn how to find satisfaction in Christ alone